-Distribution, also known as placement, is one of the classic “4 Ps” of marketing (product, promotion, price, placement a.k.a. “distribution”).
-Distribution channels play a key role in your entire marketing strategy — they help you expand your reach to penetrate your market.
+Distribution channels in marketing are one of the classic “4 Ps” (product, promotion, price, placement a.k.a. “distribution”).
+They’re a key element in your entire marketing strategy — they help you expand your reach and grow revenue.

 |DIRECT TO END USERS||SELL THROUGH A DEALER NETWORK||SELL THROUGH A VAR (VALUE-ADDED RESELLER)|